amohanonamission/Kubernetes-Automated-DoS-Alert-Response/README.md

 This project is intended for **authorized security research, education, and defensive testing only**.

 Traffic-generation and attack-simulation components should only be used against systems and networks where the operator has explicit authorization to perform security testing.

+Do not run the automated DoS simulation scripts against production systems or networks without explicit authorization.
+The author accepts no liability for misuse or damage caused by this software.